Ezekiel, A Prophet in Exile

 ©2022 Robert E. Smith.
 All rights reserved.
 Permission granted to copy, share and display freely for non-commercial purposes.
 Direct all other rights and permissions inquiries to cosmithb@msn.com

-Sunday School: Jonah and the Unforgivable
+Jonah and the Unforgivable

-Encore Post: Nineveh was the ancient capital of the Assyrian Empire, on the Tigris River in what is now modern Iraq.
-Our story takes place during the years when its power was growing and several events caused the people to focus on the service of their gods.
-About a century after the events of the Book of Jonah, The Assyrians invaded Israel, carried off all the people of the Northern Kingdom into exile.
+[Thirty-Third in a series of posts on Bible Stories] Encore Post: Nineveh was the ancient capital of the Assyrian Empire, on the Tigris River in what is now modern Iraq.
+Our story takes place during the years when its power was growing, and several events caused the people to focus on serving their gods.
+About a century after the events of the Book of Jonah, the Assyrians invaded Israel and carried off all the people of the Northern Kingdom into exile.

 Jonah is not a typical prophet.
 He came from a small town near Nazareth and hated the people of Nineveh for their legendary cruelty.
 Rather than take part in God’s plan to rescue the residents of the city from their sinful ways, he would rather go to the ends of the earth — literally.
 Tarshish was in Spain, which was the western edge of the known world at that time.
 As pagan sailors work to save his life, he seems unconcerned.
 When the fish swallows him, he comes to his senses and turns to God.
-Yet even then, he only preaches to Nineveh because God commands it.
-He is even angry with God when the people repent and God spares them.
+Yet even then, he only preaches to Nineveh because God commands him to do so.
+He is even angrier with God when the people repent and God spares them.

 Before we criticize Jonah too much, consider how you’d react if God sent you to preach to people that you have no use for.
-Imagine being called to preach to members of murderous gangs, to Muslim terrorists or even to those who rape or beat up children or women.
+Imagine being called to preach to members of murderous gangs, to Muslim terrorists, or even to those who rape or beat up children or women.
 It’s hard to have any sympathy for them, isn’t it?

 Yet that is what we are called to do.
 American Lutheran pastor Henry Gerecke had volunteered as a chaplain in World War II.
 He served as a chaplain in an army unit and visited the Dachau death camp.
 When the Army asked him to be the chaplain for the Nazis on death row during the Nuremberg war crime trials, he volunteered.
 How do you minister to monsters?
-He approached the eleven Nazi leaders that conducted the holocaust through their childhood faith.
+He approached the eleven Nazi leaders who conducted the Holocaust through their childhood faith.
 He did not gloss over their crimes.
 When they asked to be communed, he refused unless they truly repented and confessed faith in Jesus.
 It is not a surprise that seven did not.
 Yet four did.
-He prayed a childhood prayer with one as the Nazi went to the gallows.
+He prayed a childhood prayer with one of them as the Nazi went to the gallows.

 We must never forget that we, too, are sinners and unworthy of God’s mercy.
 Yet God, in his love, sent Jesus to see and to save the lost — both respectable people and the monsters, too.
 He calls on us to rejoice, for he has found his lost sheep and brought them all home.